apostrophecms/apostrophe/README.md

 ### Adding Editable Areas To Your Templates

 The easiest way to add Jot-powered editable rich content areas to your Node Express 3.0 project is to use Jot's `jotArea` function, which is made available to your Express templates when you configure Jot.
-Here's a simple example taken from the `wiki` sample site provided with Jot:
+Here's a simple example taken from the jotwiki sample application:

     {{ jotArea({ slug: 'main', content: main, edit: true }) }}